Letter from the Pastor

 I was ten years a priest before I discovered what “Christian Stewardship” meant.
 The spirituality of stewardship was never covered in my seminary courses, nor in my first few parishes.
 But a priest friend invited me to a talk by a wonderful married couple on how stewardship had brought a new freedom, joy, and Catholic depth to their lives.
 I’ve been practicing stewardship personally since then, always learning a bit more each year.

 I discovered then that “life is not about getting; it’s about giving.”
 If we trust God enough to give freely, always prudently of course, then we will receive more from Him than we had before opening our hearts.
 This conviction, what St. John Paul called “The Law of the Gift,” drives all the best and brightest of our faith: St. Francis (“It is in giving that we receive”), Mother Teresa (“give until it hurts”), St. Maximilian Kolbe (“I want to love without limits”), etc. I hope we as a parish, and you personally, can enter more deeply into the spirituality of Christian Stewardship year by year.

 Fr.
 Joseph Illo, Pastor

-If you are interested in getting involved in our Parish Life, please fill the forms below by clicking on each line!
+If you are interested in getting involved in our Parish Life, please call the office for information (415) 751-0450.